Complete Ionic Glossary

 RxJS provides an implementation of the Observable type, which is needed until the type becomes part of the language and until browsers support it.
 The library also provides utility functions for creating and working with Observables.
 These utility functions can be used for different things such as: iterating through the values in a stream, filtering streams, mapping values to different types among others.

 RxJS is very powerful and useful and it offers a number of functions that can be used to create new observables.
 These functions can simplify the process of creating observables from things such as events, timers, promises, and so on.

 Observables are provided by the RxJS library – they are not specific to Ionic or Angular.

 Observables provide support for passing messages between parts of your application.
 They are the recommended technique for event handling, asynchronous programming, and handling multiple values.

 The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of state changes.
 Learn how to use Observables in Angular.

 Keep learning Ionic Framework

-If you need an introductory tutorial to learn Ionic Framework with a real world example app just check Building a complete mobile app with Ionic 3.
+If you need an introductory app to learn Ionic Framework with a real world example app just check Ionic 5 Full Starter App.

 Enjoyed reading this Ionic Tutorial?